leojaxx/JumpGlider/README.md

 ###TODO

--balance Jump Boots ( need to add some sort of "fuel" and/or limit height and add cooldown? )
+*balance Jump Boots ( need to add some sort of "fuel" and/or limit height and add cooldown? )

--maybe add feather falling 1 if player is wearing both Glider Wings and Jump Boots?
+*maybe add feather falling 1 if player is wearing both Glider Wings and Jump Boots?

--edit rendering of player to "lay down" and quit swinging arms when gliding
+*edit rendering of player to "lay down" and quit swinging arms when gliding

--remodel wings
+*remodel wings

--fix/update current textures
+*fix/update current textures

--add item texures and .json files
+*add item texures and .json files

--add crafting recipes and crafing items
+*add crafting recipes and crafing items

--add sounds ( wind for gliding, something magical? dark? when getting boosted in the air )
+*add sounds ( wind for gliding, something magical? dark? when getting boosted in the air )

 Still need to test on Server ....